Tulunids: Economy

 Before Ibn Tulun's arrival, Egypt's economic situation was severely compromised.
 The economic instability commenced during the tenure of Caliph Abu Ja'far al-Mansur, who required that a fixed amount of kharaj be remitted by provincial governors to the capital while failing to oversee their activities.
 Consequently, the governors levied supplementary taxes on the populace and collected them with considerable rigor.
-This situation further deteriorated during the second Abbasid era with the advent of Turkish feudalism.
-Provinces were divided among Turkish military leaders, who implemented oppressive tax and agricultural policies to increase revenues by any means necessary.
+This situation further deteriorated during the second Abbasid era with the advent of Turkic feudalism.
+Provinces were divided among Turkic military leaders, who implemented oppressive tax and agricultural policies to increase revenues by any means necessary.
 Upon assuming responsibility for the collection of kharaj, Ibn al-Mudabbir increased taxes fourfold.
 He imposed taxes on pasture lands, fishing rights, and even on Arecaceae, acacia, and albizia trees, and monopolized the natron industry.
 These actions precipitated an economic collapse, and a decline in production, and brought the country to the brink of bankruptcy.
 Ahmad ibn Tulun was aware of the necessity to address the country's economic challenges to rescue it from its current situation and establish a stable economic foundation.
 His initial action was to assume control of the kharaj system.
 He removed Ibn al-Mudabbir from his position and assumed direct and absolute control over the administration of kharaj.
 He appointed trusted and loyal officials in the financial administration, dismissed those known for corruption, and imposed strict oversight on the employees of this office.
 This prevented them from arbitrarily imposing taxes as they had done previously.
 Furthermore, he prohibited the practice of workers exploiting their positions for personal gain.
 This strategy proved to be one of the most effective measures he took to stabilize the country's affairs and prevent further exploitation.

 During the reign of Ahmad ibn Tulun, the Egyptian economy remained prosperous.
 There were propitious levels of agricultural production, stimulated by consistent high flooding of the Nile.
 Other industries, particularly textiles, also thrived.
 In his administration, ibn Tulun asserted his autonomy, refusing to pay taxes to the central Abbasid government in Baghdad.
 He also reformed the administration, aligning himself with the merchant community, and changing the taxation system.
 Under the Tulunids, there were also repairs in the agricultural infrastructure.
 The key sector of production, investment, and participation in their Mediterranean-wide commerce, was textiles, linen in particular (Frantz, 281–5).
 The financial bureaucracy throughout the Tulunid period was headed by members of the al-Madhara'i family.